 Today’s example, rosehip oil, is one of the “good oils” that have the potential to nourish your skin in many ways.
 The plant carries a lot of beneficial nutrients which you can use in many ways.

 In this article, we’ll explore what makes rosehip oil a great addition to your skincare regimen, and answer your most burning questions - can rosehip oil help you battle acne and acne scarring?

 We’ll list down all the benefits associated with rosehip oil and all the ways you can use it to get those benefits.

 Keep on reading and strengthen your abilities to successfully fight off common skin problems with the powerful rosehip oil.
 If you are unsure how you can effectively incorporate it in your daily skincare regimen, we have you covered!

 Rosehip oil is a seed pressed oil extracted from the seeds of the wild rose bush.
-It’s widely used in skincare products because anecdotal evidence suggests is very effective in healing scar tissue, but there’s not much scientific evidence to back up these claims.
+It’s widely used in skincare products because anecdotal evidence suggests it is very effective in healing scar tissue, but there’s not much scientific evidence to back up these claims.

 Rosehip oil is high in the essential fatty acids: linoleic acid (omega-6) and linolenic acid (omega-3).
 Both nutrients play a crucial role in overall health, as well as, maintaining the normal functioning of the skin and its appearance.

 Omegas essential fatty acids influence the inflammatory response of the skin, especially when applied topically.
 There’s some evidence that suggests ingested essential fatty acids are oxidized by the liver before they get the chance to reach the skin’s tissue.
 This is why topical application of ETA’s (essential fatty acids), for example by using rosehip oil for skin, is considered most effective.